siangernlow/tp/docs/DeveloperGuide.md

     * 3a2.
 User enters new data.
     Steps 3a1-3a2 are repeated until the data entered are correct.
     Use case resumes at step 4.

-* *a.
-At any time, User wishes to cancel the command.
-    * a1.
-System acknowledges and returns user to main page.

     Use case ends.